Aliases for CDKN1A Gene

 GeneCards Summary for CDKN1A Gene

 CDKN1A (Cyclin Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
-Diseases associated with CDKN1A include Hypervitaminosis A and Gastrointestinal Neuroendocrine Tumor.
-Among its related pathways are PI-3K cascade-FGFR3 and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with CDKN1A include Tongue Cancer and Gastrointestinal Neuroendocrine Tumor.
+Among its related pathways are Regulation of retinoblastoma protein and Regulation of nuclear SMAD2/3 signaling.
 GO annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
 An important paralog of this gene is CDKN1C.

 UniProtKB/Swiss-Prot for CDKN1A Gene

-May be the important intermediate by which p53/TP53 mediates its role as an inhibitor of cellular proliferation in response to DNA damage.
+May be involved in p53/TP53 mediated inhibition of cellular proliferation in response to DNA damage.
 Binds to and inhibits cyclin-dependent kinase activity, preventing phosphorylation of critical cyclin-dependent kinase substrates and blocking cell cycle progression.
 Functions in the nuclear localization and assembly of cyclin D-CDK4 complex and promotes its kinase activity towards RB1.
 At higher stoichiometric ratios, inhibits the kinase activity of the cyclin D-CDK4 complex.
+Inhibits DNA synthesis by DNA polymerase delta by competing with POLD3 for PCNA binding (PubMed:11595739).